MathFrenchToast/mathfrenchtoast.github.io/mutipleinstance-wsldistro.md

 ```

 Our base image is ready, we will now export it.
-I propose a directory layout under c:\WSL, but you can change the path if you want
+I propose a directory layout under c:\WSL, but you can change the path if you want.
 In a powershell window: